 The UCLA Law Review’s annual Symposium draws leading practitioners and scholars from across the nation to a forum where they exchange ideas on a topical issue of the day.
 Through the Symposium, we explore problems relevant to social groups that are represented in the current legal dialogue and to those that are not.

-The 2019 Symposium will take place on February 8, 2019, at the UCLA School of Law.
+The 2019 Symposium, Latinos, Bias, and the Criminal Justice System, organized by Professor Devin Carbado, will take place on February 8, 2019, at the UCLA School of Law.

 Held on February 2, 2018